The popularity and values of the Volkswagen Golf Mk2 have rocketed in recent years. Here’s what you need before splashing the cash

-It’s thought that original plans for a Mk2 revamp of the Golf date back to 1979, but due to design and manufacture issues its launch was postponed.
-Designed in house – much like the Mk2 Scirocco – as opposed to Italian designer Giorgetto Giugiaro like the original, the first of the Mk2s rolled off the Wolfsburg production lines in late 1983.
-Upon arrival, there were certainly obvious styling links to its predecessor, but with a much bigger, roomier interior and updates inside and out.
+It’s thought that original plans for the Golf Mk2 date back to 1979, but due to design and manufacturing issues its launch was postponed.
+Designed in house – much like the Mk2 Scirocco – rather than by the hand of Italian designer Giorgetto Giugiaro as per the original, the first Golf Mk2 rolled off the Wolfsburg production line in late 1983.
+There were obvious styling links to its predecessor, albeit with a much bigger, roomier interior and a more mature character.

-Certainly, as far as the classic car market is concerned, the Golf Mk2 is arguably not as popular as the Mk1.
-However, it is a great deal popular than the Mk3.
-So, a great middle-ground for the leap into a classic German hatchback, then.
+As far as the classic car market is concerned, the Golf Mk2 is arguably not as popular as the Mk1, but still a great deal popular than the Mk3.
+A great middle-ground for the leap into a classic German hatchback, then.

 The Mk2 was launched in the UK in March 1984, with the initial line-up being the basic C, the slightly less spartan CL, the up-spec GL and the GTI.
 Engines ranged from the 1043cc unit shared with the Polo in the C, plus the 1272cc, 1595cc and 1781cc four-cylinders, the latter available with Bosch K-Jetronic in the GTI.
 Alongside these there was also a 1.6-litre diesel in normally aspirated and turbo spec.

-Production of the Mk2 ended in 1991 after 6.3 million examples when it was replaced by the Mk3 which was launched on the UK market in early 1992.
+Production of the Mk2 ended in 1991 after 6.3 million examples had been made; it was replaced by the Golf Mk3 which was launched on the UK market in early 1992.

-No matter which engine you’re looking at though, each unit should last well.
-They are renowned for having a long lifespan, providing they’ve been sufficiently cared for, with regular servicing.
-As with buying any car, look out for black or blue smoke.
+No matter which engine you’re looking at, each unit should last well.
+They are renowned for having a long lifespan, providing they’ve been sufficiently cared for with regular servicing.
+As with any car, look out for black or blue smoke.
 If you see blue smoke, you could be looking at worn valves or valve stem oil seals.
 Either way, the result could mean a complete cylinder head rebuild – not a cheap task.

-Upon test driving any Mk2 Golf, sit with the engine idling for a while before engaging gear.
+Upon test-driving any Golf Mk2, sit with the engine idling for a while before engaging gear.
 Listen out for any misfires or the engine simply acting out of the ordinary: erratic movements, strong vibrations etc. If these issues occur, you may just need new ignition components or be looking at problems with the complex and unreliable factory-fitted Pierburg carburettor.

-If it’s a diesel you’re after, the one to look out for is the 70 bhp turbo variant or the 80bhp GTD which benefited from the addition of an intercooler.
-However, the 54bhp non-turbo is an extremely reliable option, but can be pretty slow.
-If it’s an about-towner you want, though, this shouldn’t be a problem.
+If it’s a diesel you’re after, the one to look out for is the 70bhp turbo variant or the 80bhp GTD, which benefited from the addition of an intercooler.
+The 54bhp non-turbo is an extremely reliable option but can be pretty slow.

 If you happen upon one of the rare supercharged 1781cc G60 models – buy it!
 The G-Lader supercharger can be fragile so do make sure it’s been maintained well, with history to prove.